cajetzer/copilot_agent_mode-epic-journey/docs/context-funamentals-workshop.md

 ## 6. Plan the Implementation of a New Feature (Plan Mode)
 - Review instructions in `.github/chatmodes/Plan.chatmode.md`
-- Try: `/plan-qna implement a new welcome page; note questions asked to build better plan`
+- Try: `/plan-qna implement a new help page; note questions asked to a build better plan`

 ---